VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

   * Thermal cameras for increasing crop yield or targeting civilians taking shelter?
   * Machine learning to find cures or make deep fake porn?
 * Be vocal in class.
 Ask questions.
 Ask questions that a bit tangential even.
-* Talk to you classmates.
+* Talk to your classmates.
 As many as you can.
 Get to know them, find out what they're good at.
   * Study groups save lives
 * Never take an unpaid internship
-  * If the field your in only has unpaid interships you need to change majors.
+  * If the field your in only has unpaid internships you need to change majors.
-  * If your college does a final project (often called Capstone) and they want you to do work for a corprate/business 'sponsor' for free, tell them to   *g o   f u c k   t h e m s e l v e s*.
+  * If your college does a final project (often called Capstone) and they want you to do work for a corporate/business 'sponsor' for free, tell them to   *g o   f u c k   t h e m s e l v e s*.
 DO.
 NOT.
 DO.
 WORK.
 FOR.
 FREE.
-* Colege is ᵥₑᵣᵧ, very , ᵛᵉʳʸ, extremely, ¸,ø¤º° extraordinaly °º¤ø,¸ , 𝕦𝕟𝕗𝕒𝕥𝕙𝕠𝕞𝕒𝕓𝕝𝕪, *ludicriously*, obnoxiously expensive.
+* College is ᵥₑᵣᵧ, very , ᵛᵉʳʸ, extremely, ¸,ø¤º° extraordinarily °º¤ø,¸ , 𝕦𝕟𝕗𝕒𝕥𝕙𝕠𝕞𝕒𝕓𝕝𝕪, *ludicriously*, obnoxiously expensive.
 * At the end of the day, you still need that degree to get most jobs that you actually want, so if you can't avoid it- you may as well fight to make it worth something.

 # Data